emernic/aquarium/doc/Installation(Aq2).md

 Go to 0.0.0.0:3000 and login with account

+If you do not have admin access, you may need to manually create a new membership.

+    m = Membership.new
+    m.group_id = Group.find_by_name('admin').id
+    m.user_id = User.first.id
+    m.save

+      technician_group = Group.new
+      technician_group.name = 'technicians'
+      technician_group.description = "A group containing technicians"
+      technician_group.save

 Go to "Groups" and create group "technicians"

 Create a budget

+In one strange error involving homebrew and rails counsel, I had to run the following

+    ln -s /usr/local/opt/readline/lib/libreadline.7.0.dylib /usr/local/opt/readline/lib/libreadline.6.dylib

 #### Killing the server server